-- Always leave your lift truck in a safe condition. - 1) When you leave your truck, or park it, follow these safety rules - (1) Park in a safe area away from normal traffic. - (2) Never park on a grade. - (3) Never park in areas that block emergency routes or equipment, access to fire aisles, or stairways and fire equipment.

-2) Before leaving the operator's position

-- (1) Bring the truck to a complete stop. - (2) Put the directional control switch in the NEUTRAL position. - (3) Lower the lifting mechanism-carriage and forks or attachment fully to the ground. - 3) In addition, when leaving the truck unattended - (1) Tilt the forks forward until the forks are level and flat on the ground. - (2) Turn the starting switch to the OFF position and remove the key. - (3) Block the wheels, if the truck must be left on an incline or you have any doubt about the truck moving from a safe position.
+- Always leave your lift truck in a safe condition. - 1) When you leave your truck, or park it, follow these safety rules - (1) Park in a safe area away from normal traffic. - (2) Never park on a grade. - (3) Never park in areas that block emergency routes or equipment, access to fire aisles, or stairways and fire equipment. - 2) Before leaving the operator's position - (1) Bring the truck to a complete stop. - (2) Make sure that the joystick is in NEUTRAL. - (3) Lower the lifting mechanism-carriage and forks or attachment fully to the ground. - 3) In addition, when leaving the truck unattended - (1) Tilt the forks forward until the forks are level and flat on the ground. - (2) Turn the starting switch to the OFF position and remove the key. - (3) Block the wheels, if the truck must be left on an incline or you have any doubt about the truck moving from a safe position.